robwoodgate/WP-NEM-Notify/readme.txt

 Sends an email whenever a new payment is received to the specified NEM account

 == Description ==
+NEM Notify is a WordPress plugin that lets you monitor a NEM address and receive an email any time new payments are received.
+You can also monitor your delegated harvesting node and get notified if it stops harvesting for you (this happens if it gets rebooted).

+If you'd like to send me a tip in XEM, you can send it to:
+NBOVLA-3V7Z7H-7TT5VZ-4PYRGO-E6Y3DR-RQKACB-77KY

+Thanks!

 == Installation ==
 1. Upload the entire "nem-notify" folder to your "/wp-content/plugins/" directory.